decred/dcrbounty/src/content/en/rules/index.md

 * If you provide a code fix for the vulnerability then you will also be eligible for a "code fix" bonus on the condition that our existing developers accept it as valid.

 All payouts will be in Decred only.
 Payouts are done in a single batch once a month.
 You will be required to create and operate a Decred wallet and CMS account.
 The DCR to USD ratio is based on the average USD rate of the previous month.
 The payout amount is decided by a core "bug bounty" group.
-Once decided unless the vulnerability impact changes there will be no changes in the payout amount.
+Once decided, there will be no changes to the payout amount unless the vulnerability impact changes.

-For certain vulnerabilities, we might choose to only release 60% of the payout amount first and hold the 40% until a patch has been released and distributed.
+For Vulnerabilities that require a patch rollout and pose a risk to the network participants , we might choose to only release 60% of the payout amount first and hold the 40% until a patch has been released and distributed.

 The maximum approved budget for the payouts is capped at 100,000 USD.
 Please be aware of this when you are submitting multiple critical vulnerabilities.
 If the limit is reached then a new proposal will have to be submitted and get stakeholder approval before you get paid fully.